slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/AMR_VFD_codes.md

-## The following codes have been run in the MacBook Terminal using the bash scripts.
+## ABRICATE for antibiotic resistance

-# ABRICATE for antibiotic resistance
+(The following codes have been run in the MacBook Terminal using the bash scripts.)

 * Installing Abricate using Conda